Exorcism in Christianity: Middle Ages

-The Benedictine formula Vade retro satana was used in the medieval era.
+The Benedictine formula Vade retro satana has been used since the medieval era.

-Lollardy opposed the practice of exorcisms.
+As emphasis on holy items in churches grew over the course of the medieval era, Benedict of Aniane, in his Supplementum to the Gregorian Sacramentary, suggested exorcism as a means of purifying salt and water for use in Holy Water, in turn used for regular benedictions but also human exorcisms.
+These material exorcisms were directly addressed at the subject substances, in this instance, at water:I exorcise you creature of water in the name of God the omnipotent Father, and in the name of Jesus Christ his son, our lord, that you should become exorcized water for the routing of every power of the enemy and to eradicate and uproot the enemy himself with his apostate angels, through the power of our lord.Lollardy opposed the practice of exorcisms.
 The Twelve Conclusions of the Lollards written in 1395 asserts that the exorcisms and hallowings carried out by priests are a sort of witchcraft and are incompatible with Christian theology.

 In the 15th century, Catholic exorcists were both clerical and lay, since every Christian has the power to command demons and drive them out in the name of Christ.

 The Roman Missal promulgated by Pope Paul V contained the Latin exorcism titled De exorcizzandis obsessiis a daemonio ("On the exorcism of the people possessed by Satan").

 Reformation

 After the Protestant Reformation, Martin Luther abbreviated the Roman ritual used for exorcism.
 In 1526, the ritual was further abbreviated and the exsufflation was omitted.
 This form of the Lutheran Ritual for Exorcism was incorporated into the majority of the Lutheran service-books and implemented.